Running the Data Analysis Pipeline¶

 immunedb_local_align can optionally be

 used to properly gap sequences or germlines.
-This process is inherently slow
+It requires bowtie2 to be installed and in your

 ImmuneDB determines the uniqueness of a sequence both at the sample and subject

 immunedb_collapse is used to find sequences that are the

 N. Thus, the sequences

 ANCN would be collapsed.